k5cents/models-markets/README.md

 archive](https://archive.org/) and can be accessed through their wayback machine.

-Data reading, wrangling, combining, and visualizing is done primarily using R packages from the [`tidyverse`](https://github.com/tidyverse/) collection.
+Data reading, wrangling, combining, and visualization is done primarily using R packages from the [`tidyverse`](https://github.com/tidyverse/) collection.
 Installing those packages should contain all functions needed to run the project.